turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 * [NodeJS](https://nodejs.org/en) v8.9.4 or later.
 * Truffle, which you can install with `npm install -g truffle`
 * Metamask extension added to the browser, which you can add from [here](https://metamask.io/download.html)
-* Express.js, dotenv and @truffle/hdwallet-provider \(instructions to install these will be added later\)
+* Express.js, dotenv, pify and @truffle/hdwallet-provider \(instructions to install these will be added later\)

 ## Create truffle directory and install dependencies